 4.9 Residents of The Flats, The Suites and Shocker Hall at WSU must purchase an ePermit to park in the University designated lots.
 Residents of The Flats have the option to purchase an underground garage (with student parking included) ePermit.

-4.11 Frequent visitors to the University must obtain a WSU ePermit to park on campus between the hours of 7:00 A.M. and 5:00 P.M. while classes are in session.
+4.10 Frequent visitors to the University must obtain a WSU ePermit to park on campus between the hours of 7:00 A.M. and 5:00 P.M., Monday – Friday, while classes are in session.
 The ePermit holder may park in any designated Green, Green/Yellow, or Yellow lot.
 The ePermit charge will be $75 per semester.
-Frequent visitors may purchase an ePermit online via credit or debit card through the visitor portal or if paying in cash from Accounts Receivable in the Financial Operations Office in Jardine Hall Rm 201.
+Frequent visitors may purchase an ePermit online via credit or debit card through the visitor portal or in person with cash or check at the front desk of the University Police Department.

-4.12 Departments with reserved departmental visitor stalls will manage their visitors through the system.
+4.11 Departments with reserved departmental visitor stalls will manage their visitors through the parking portal.
 Instructions for issuing ePermits can be obtained by emailing firstname.lastname@example.org.

-4.14 Contractors (including construction) and service vehicles parking will be coordinated by WSU Parking Services at the University Police Department.
+4.13 Contractors (including construction) and service vehicles parking will be coordinated by WSU Parking Services at the University Police Department.
 Learn more here.

-4.15 Any person with a state issued handicap placard or plate is required to register a vehicle(s) and purchase an ePermit.
-You will be asked to upload your Disabled Identification Card at the time of purchasing the ePermit to eliminate your risk of receiving a citation.
-You may park in the marked handicap accessible parking stalls across campus.
+4.14 Any person with a state issued handicap placard or plate is required to register a vehicle(s) and purchase an ePermit.
+They will be asked to upload image of their Disabled Identification Card at the time of purchasing the ePermit to eliminate risk of receiving a citation.
+Those with handicap permissions may park in the marked handicap accessible parking stalls across campus.
 If those stalls are full, you can park in an available stall not posted as restricted or reserved.

-4.16 Any person who forgets to display their handicap placard and subsequently receives a citation for parking in a handicapped zone, may have the first violation voided upon presentation of a valid Disabled Identification Card to the University Police Department's Parking Section.
+4.15 Any person who forgets to display their handicap placard and subsequently receives a citation for parking in a handicapped zone, may have the first violation voided upon presentation of a valid Disabled Identification Card to the University Police Department's Parking Services.
 The second and third violations during a one-year period will be reduced to "failure to display" a handicap placard.

-4.21 ePermits and personal reserved parking spaces are a personal expense for faculty, staff and students.
-No University or University related funds can be used for payment of individual parking, reserved parking or parking fines.
+4.20 ePermits and personal reserved parking spaces are a personal expense for faculty, staff and students.
+No University or University related funds can be used for payment of personal individual parking, personal reserved parking or parking fines.
 Reserved spaces for department vehicles and customers may be paid from departmental funds.
 The occasional use of department stalls by employees is restricted for official University business use only.
 Misuse of these stalls could result in a department ePermit being revoked.

-4.23 ePermit holders may register multiple vehicles with one ePermit, but only one vehicle may be on campus at a time. ePermit holders may not register vehicles driven by other students, faculty/staff, partners, or visitors to avoid the purchase of an ePermit at a lesser or no cost.
+4.22 ePermit holders may register up to 5 vehicles with one ePermit, but only one vehicle may be on campus at a time. ePermit holders may not register vehicles driven by other students, faculty/staff, partners, or visitors to avoid the purchase of an ePermit at a lesser or no cost.